Diastema occurs when there is a gap or space between the teeth.

 There are various types of treatments that can solve this issue and they span across various fields of dentistry from cosmetic to orthodontic.

-Depending on the underlying cause of your gaps, treatment may not always be necessary, for a few it's not a gum disease problem but rather a cosmetic one.
+Depending on the underlying cause of your gaps, treatment may not always be necessary, for some, it’s not a gum disease problem but rather a cosmetic one.

 That’s why many patients who treat spaces in their mouth choose to do so purely for cosmetic reasons and wish to enhance the appearance of their smile.

-Traditional fixed braces are often the go-to solution for teens and young adults to close gaps.
-The metal wires and brackets put pressure on the teeth to slowly move them together.
+In the past, traditional fixed braces were often the go-to recommended solution for teens and young adults to close gaps as the metal wires and brackets put pressure on the teeth to slowly move them together.

 For patients who do not want braces and want something more instant can look into procedures like veneer application or dental bonding.